ValentinEremia/static-blog-md/posts/vercel-hero-text.md

 ## Conclusion

-You can see the source code of [this on my github file](https://github.com/ValentinEremia/static-blog-md/blob/main/components/VercelHeroText.tsx) to see how I implemented it.
+You can view the source code on [my github](https://github.com/ValentinEremia/static-blog-md/blob/main/components/VercelHeroText.tsx)  account to see how I implemented it.
 Hope you enjoyed the read.

+Happy coding 🍻.